YuvalBecker/Smart-transfer-learning/README.md

 Therefore, transfer learning has become a common method.
 Despite the immense popularity of transfer learning, there has been little work studying its precise effects.

-Method that performs smart transfer learning by calculating the statistics of two datasets over a pre-trained network.
+We develop a method that performs smart transfer learning by calculating the statistics of two datasets over a pre-trained network.
 One is the dataset our pre-trained model was trained on(dataset_pre) and the second is the new dataset we want to train the network(dataset_new).
 In order to identify which layer/kernel performs generalization for the new task we conduct a similarity test between the two distribution for every layer/kernel.
 A layer/kernel with similarity higher than a threshold (hyper parameter) is identify as a generalized layer.

 We will describe our general identification process in steps: